A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat

 For obvious reasons, exact posterior inference is rarely achievable.
 Instead, we seek to approximate these posterior distributions.
 Early attempts at this include Monte Carlo (MC) \cite{Neal1996} or Laplace \cite{MacKay1992} approximation methods.
 However, these are slow and computationally expensive when applied to modern deep learning architectures.
 Research in the field has focussed on identifying faster inference methods such as stochastic gradient Langevin diffusion \cite{Welling2011}, expectation propagation \cite{Hasenclever2015}, and variational methods \cite{Graves2012}.

-Interestingly, Bayesian neural networks can also be constructed using Monte-Carlo dropout - a common approach to reduce over-fitting \cite{Gal2016}.
+Interestingly, Bayesian neural networks can also be constructed using Monte Carlo dropout - a widely-used approach to reduce over-fitting during network training \cite{Gal2016}.
 Dropout is a process by which individual nodes within the network are randomly removed during training according to a specified probability \cite{Sutskever2014}.
-By implementing dropout at \textit{test}, and performing $N$ stochastic forward passes through the network, we can approximate a posterior distribution over model predictions (approaching the true distribution as $N\to \infty$ ).
-In this paper, we implement Monte-Carlo dropout as an efficient way to describe uncertainty over emotional state predictions.
+By implementing dropout at \textit{test} (as well as in training) and performing $N$ stochastic forward passes through the network, we can approximate a posterior distribution over model predictions (approaching the true distribution as $N\to \infty$ ).
+In this paper, we implement Monte Carlo dropout as an efficient way to describe uncertainty over emotional state predictions.